cecile-umecker/Testez-une-application-full-stack/README.md

   cd front
   npm run cypress:open
   ```
-This command opens the Cypress GUI
+This command opens the Cypress GUI.
+The front server must be running.
 In the interface :

   1. Select ***E2E*** ***testing***